-- 1. The position of the employee is classified into one of the job categories 1 to 18, based on the FUWA HBO system of job evaluation or the Hay method used by the employer.
+- 1. The position of the employee is classified into one of the job categories 1 to 18, based on the FUWA -HBO system of job evaluation or the Hay method used by the employer.
 These job categories also represent the salary groups. - 2.
 The positions will be classified into job categories in accordance with the job levels specified in the 'Conversion File for Universities of Applied Sciences' (Conversiebestand Hoger Beroepsonderwijs).
 The summary of the Conversion File in the job matrix in which these levels have been specified is included in appendix IX to this CA. - 3.
 If, in an employee recruitment procedure, a vacant position requires a specific level of professional and intellectual ability, the formal description of the vacant position substantiates this requirement.
-Where a position requires an academic level of professional and intellectual ability (master level), application of the job assessment system results in a job level that corresponds to salary scale 11 or higher. - 4.
+Where a position requires an academic level of professional and intellectual ability (master level), application of the job assessment system results in a job level that corresponds to salary scale 11 or higher.
+The employer is responsible for the design of the job classification system.
+The starting point is that if an academic level of professional and intellectual ability (master level) is required for a position, the job content and the job level have to correspond with that and, therefore, the pay scale as well.
+When employees are recruited on master level, this means that these employees must be employed on master level and must be assigned a pay scale on master level, that is a minimum pay scale 11. - 4.
 On commencement of the employment and in the event of changes in the position, the employer will provide a general characterization and description of the position with the appropriate salary scale. - 5.
 The employee may at any time raise objections to his job evaluation.
 The 'National objection procedure for job evaluations in universities of applied sciences' (Landelijke bezwarenreglement functieordenen hbo) as included in appendix V applies.